 Since music is so powerful, I choose music based on careful priorities:

 - It must be artful.
-No one wants to listen to garbage music that took no talent
+I have no interest in cheap music that took no talent

 - It must be truthful.
 I do not want music to pollute my world with lies.

 - it must be helpful.
-Some music is only helpful if you want to live a backwards life where money is the most important measure of success, the opposite sex is a sex object which negates meaningful relationships, and it almost makes idiocy look popular.
+Some music is only helpful if you want to live a backwards life where money is the most important measure of success, the opposite sex is a sex object which negates meaningful relationships, and crime is ok but to hold someone accountable is wrong.

 I’ve worked with teens for a long time and I can tell you in all the generations I’ve worked with: